-A primer bulb may be installed with your engine package.
-It is used to prime the fuel pump in the motor with fuel.
-Squeeze the primer bulb a few times until resistance is felt in order to prime.
+Depending on your selection of the various optional engine packages, your boat may be equipped with a primer bulb.
+A primer bulb is used to prime the fuel pump in the motor with fuel.
+Squeeze the primer bulb a few times until resistance is felt.
 If no resistance develops and the fuel pump will not prime, you may be out of fuel, the primer bulb may be defective, or a leak may have developed allowing air into the system.
-The primer bulb (if applicable) is located with the rigging tubes where they exit the bilge and are easily accessible in the motor well area.
+The primer bulb (if applicable) is located with the rigging tubes where they exit the bilge and are easy to get to by standing on the dive platform.

-Note: Not all engines require a primer bulb.
+Note: Not all engines require primer bulbs.
 Refer to the engine manual for verification.